22 Common Reasons Why Visitors Aren't Clicking Your CTA

 Another one of the primary reasons why a user might decide not to click your call to action is that it annoys them or disrupts their experience.
 A pop-up in the middle of playing a game, a persistent wiggling box that distracts them every 1.75 seconds, a chime that plays when a box opens up; these are all bad disruptions that, while they draw attention, also make a user less inclined to pay attention to anything other than "how to make it stop."
 I know I have, more than once, used an ad blocker to block an entire class of CTAs just because it makes using a site an abysmal experience.
 Don't be one of the sites that I have to do that with.

-Annoying Call to Action
+Annoying Call To Action

 Z